 Whether as Fox or 20th Century-Fox, a variety of costume designers worked at the studio, and usually left before creating a distinctive studio style.
 There was no Adrian/MGM, Orry-Kelly/Warner Bros., or Travis Banton or Edith Head/Paramount, combinations here.
 Fox started with Sophie Wachner, a former teacher turned Broadway costumer.
 The noted English designer Dolly Tree came in to design films for Greta Nissen and Conchita Montenegro, then David Cox joined her from MGM in 1932.
 Earl Luick , an accomplished designer followed.
 Adrian gave him his first job as an assistant designer on C.B.
 DeMille’s King of Kings.
 He designed many of Fox’s notable films, including Cavalcade, Black Swan, Springtime in the Rockies, and The Oxbow Incident.
 He stayed through the merger and for 10 years in all.
 Costume designer Royer (Lewis Royer Hastings) also came to Fox in 1933 .
 At about the same time, Gloria Swanson made a movie for Fox: Music in the Air (1934).
 She brought in her own costume designer that she met in Paris: Rene Hubert.
 He ended up staying for several years.
 Meanwhile, Rita Kaufman became “fashion creator.”
 She mostly had her sketch artists or young designers do the designing while she selected gowns and dresses from Hattie Carnegie.
 A talented newcomer also joined the ranks in 1936, Helen Rose, future head designer of MGM.
-She wasn’t there long as Kaufman and most of her staff were swept away along with Fox production chief Winnie Sheehan, but she did get to work on some notable films.
+She wasn’t there long as Kaufman and most of her staff were swept away along with Fox production chief Winnie Sheehan with the merger, but she did get to work on some notable films.

 With the merger of Fox with 20th Century, Daryl Zanuck put Arthur Levy in charge as general manager of the wardrobe department.
 The manager was not a designer but ran the department: its finances; hiring personnel; purchasing supplies; workflow, etc. Costume designer Royer had came to Fox in 1933 and stayed until 1939.
-He designed Loretta Young’s beautiful costumes for her movies Love is News, Cafe Metropole, Suez, and Wife, Husband and Friend.
+He designed for Loretta Young who had come along with Daryl Zanuck.
+Royer’s beautiful costumes for her appeared in Love is News, Cafe Metropole, Suez, and Wife, Husband and Friend.
 He was now doing most of the designing with newcomer Gwen Wakeling, whom Zanuck hired..
 They both designed the costumes for the biggest star on the lot – Shirley Temple.
 Costume designer Gwen Wakeling, had started in the mid-1920s with C.B.
 DeMille, and had become one of 20th Century’s key designers.
 The two designers got along well, especially in their complaints about Zanuck’s wardrobe budget and having to remake old clothes rather than making new.
 It seems the merger had put the studio in debt and the Depression hadn’t helped.
 In 1939 both designers left.
 A replacement was found in Travis Banton, the brilliant but alcoholic former designer at Paramount.
 He designed some notable films during his tenure in 1940-1941: The Mark of Zorro (with Tyrone Power and Linda Darnell); Tin Pan Alley (with Betty Grable & Alice Faye); That Night in Rio! (with Alice Faye, Don Ameche & Carmen Miranda); Blood and Sand (Tyrone Power, Linda Darnell & Rita Hayworth); and Moon Over Miami ( Betty Grable & Don Ameche).
 One designer that stayed was Herschel ( Herschel McCoy).
 He was at Fox from 1935 until 1943.
 He designed mostly B pictures early in his career but got better assignments in later years.
 A costume sketch by Herschel for Carole Landis in Cadet Girl (1941) is shown below.

 Men’s costume design for period or genre films also had a nebulous history at Fox.
 The Samuel Goldwyn studio had designed costumes for the 20th Century studio, and Omar Kiam had done a couple of their big productions including male costumes.
 After the merger Sam Benson, a costumer, handled most of the men’s costumes.
 Fox had hits with two movies in 1939, The Adventures of Sherlock Holmes and The Hound of the Baskervilles.
 The films starred Basil Rathbone and Nigel Bruce, and their distinctive costumes, especially Sherlock’s “deerstalker’ hat and Inverness cape, were designed by Marjorie Best.
 A costume sketch for Basil Rathbone as Sherlock Holmes is below.